MargotUCD/PhoneViz/README.md

 sudo apt-get install espeak=1.48.15
 ```

-Make sure it is installed using the command ``` espeak --version```.
+Make sure it is installed using the command ```espeak --version```.
 You may alternately install eSpeak-NG (https://github.com/espeak-ng/espeak-ng).

 **Windows:**
 On Windows, it is recommended to install eSpeak-NG from the source (https://github.com/espeak-ng/espeak-ng/releases).
 It is confirmed to work with version 1.51.

 Sometimes Windows can have trouble finding the path to eSpeak dll.
-The expected path is set to be `C:\Program Files\eSpeak NG\libespeak-ng.dll`, however, if your installation path is different, it needs to be updated when calling the pipeline as shown below:
+The expected path is set to be `C:\Program Files\eSpeak NG\libespeak-ng.dll`, however, if your installation path is different, it needs to be updated when calling the PhoneViz demonstration pipeline as shown below:

 ```python
     pipeline_obj = ShowTellPipeline("your_path_to_espeak_dll")